Last Updated on August 21, 2023

 - More Things to Do in Corolla

-While we’ll interchangeably refer to them as “Outer Banks wild horses” or “wild horses,” These animals are technically feral Spanish mustangs.
+While we’ll interchangeably refer to them as “Outer Banks wild horses” or “wild horses,” These animals are technically feral Spanish mustangs and they’ve been around for 500 years.
 They’re believed to be the descendants of a Spanish shipwreck in the 1500s, but nobody really knows their origin.

 The original horses swam ashore and made the Outer Banks their new home.
-You can find similar horses on Ocracoke Island, the Rachel Carson Reserve near Beaufort, and in the Shackelford Banks near Beaufort, Harkers Island, and across from Cape Lookout Lighthouse.
+You can find similar horses on Ocracoke Island, the Rachel Carson Reserve near Beaufort, and in the Shackelford Banks near Beaufort, Harkers Island, and across from Cape Lookout National Seashore and Lighthouse.

 The Corolla Wild Horse Fund works to “protect, conserve, and responsibly manage” these particular horses and the land where they roam in Corolla and Carova Beach.

-One thing you’ll notice about the Outer Banks wild horses is that they are built differently from domesticated horses.
+One thing you’ll notice about the OBX wild horses is that they are built differently from domesticated horses.
 Their legs are shorter, their bodies stocky, and they have thick, coarse fur.